rlzyy/Izumii-MultiDevice/README.md

 1. Search for files in folders storage/config.js then open it.
 2. global.pairingNumber = "62xxx" //Change to your WA number that will be paired with the code
 3. Execute the command in the terminal node system/index.js and link the code to your WhatsApp then you're done.
+## How to use external session?
+1. go to the file storage/config.js
+2. prepare mongodb session url
+3. replace [ global.mongoAuth = true ]
+4. enter [ global.mongoURL = "mongodb+srv://<YOUR_USERNAME>:<YOUR_PASSWORD>@cluster0.jkfhi00.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0" //Above is just an example!! fill in the truth with yours.
 ## Running The Script
 ```bash
 npm start